 YouTube is the video hosting website.
 YouTube’s users span demographics, making it likely that, no matter who your target audience is, they’ll be on the platform in one way or another.
 Create a channel for your brand and create informative and helpful videos, and it’ll go a long way toward establishing your brand’s reputation.

 Use the right medium for your message

 Written content is chock full of important information.
 It can be posted on social media, a blog, or your brand’s website.
 Written content should be engaging and informational, and it typically entails things like blog posts or articles, white papers, eBooks, case studies, or social media posts.
-When developing written content, the temptation is high to turn it into an advertising piece for your brand.
-While it’s not always a bad thing, it can tip toward excess quickly, so make sure you don’t lay on the calls-to-action too thick.
-Of course, you want to communicate to your target audience what next steps you’d like them to take, but you don’t want to push them away with a tone of desperation.
+If you don't have the time to produce the content yourself, try using a fintech content creation service such as Genuine Communications.

 Good for tutorials, demonstrations, and webinars, video content is a fun way to get your audience’s attention.
 Keep it on the shorter side and break longer videos up into a series for maximum impact.
 Short videos can be posted to your brand’s social media channels and longer videos can be uploaded on your website or to YouTube.
 If you’re going to create video content, focus on the quality of the videos you produce.
 Invest in proper equipment and editing software to make your videos represent your brand in the best light.

 You can also purchase advertisements to reach your audience, whether offline with print ads, like those in a magazine, or online with digital ads, such as those on the sidebars of websites or in your Twitter or Facebook news feed.
 It’s easier to target your audience with advertisements because you’re paying to be where they are.
 This is an important reason to know your audience—knowing where they hang out is key to reaching them.